Skip to main content

 • The run form in Studio — Studio renders a form based on the schema so you can run the workflow with the right inputs.

-• Validation at trigger time — API calls, chat-extracted parameters, scheduled runs with static inputs, and webhook payloads are all validated against the schema before the workflow starts.
+• Validation at trigger time — API calls, chat-extracted parameters, and scheduled runs with static inputs are all validated against the schema before the workflow starts.
 Bad inputs fail fast with a clear error.

 Keep the schema tight: list the fields you actually use, mark the required ones, and include descriptions.
 That description becomes the label on the run form and helps chat triggers extract the right parameter from natural language.